adamcameron/cfml24h/Chapter-2.md

 So the homepage.cfm code now just describes what comprises the home page, but the implementation detail has been factored out into more  wieldy chunks.
 If one has to do some maintenance or enhancements to the header, one only needs to work on a smaller file with just the 20 lines of header code in it.
 Similarly if maintaining the main body, one focuses on just the code in body.cfm.

-This also sets one up nicely for creating other pages which need the same header and footer: they can simmply include those files too.
+This also sets one up nicely for creating other pages which need the same header and footer: they can simmply include those header.cfm and footer.cfm files too.

 When using `include` it is almost as if the CFML engine inserts the code from the included file into the file including it, and then executes the code as one piece.
 This is similar to how C implements the `#include` directive.
 This is not quite what happens.
 The CFML compiler compiles the included file separately and *before* it's included into the file including it.
 Then the code is executed.
 This means the CFML code in an included file needs to be syntactically complete so it can be compiled.
 Here's an example to demonstrate: